 Money Worries at University

-This is any money you have coming to you – including, student finance (tuition fee and maintenance loans), scholarships, benefits, grants, wages and birthday money!
+This is any money you have coming to you.
+This can include student finance (tuition fee and maintenance loans), scholarships, benefits, grants, wages and birthday money!

 This is the money you will spend.
 This can be more challenging to calculate.
 Firstly, think about your essential purchases, the things you need.
-These include rent, bills (including TV licence), basic food and contracts (phones, gym etc).
+These include rent, bills, TV licence, basic food and contracts such as phones, gym, or course supplies such as textbooks.
 Then consider things you might want, e.g., new clothes or a night out.
+Other expenditure might include subscriptions such as Audible or Spotify, and many of these apps have student plans available.

 Now that you have a better idea of what money you will have coming in and going out, start noting down your items of income and expenditure and begin planning your spending accordingly.